Community Advisory Board

 President and Managing Member

-Myisha Williams is the founding member and president of MYS Project Management, Nevada-based women and minority-owned professional services organization.
+Myisha Boyce is the founding member and president of MYS LLC, Nevada-based women and minority-owned professional services organization.
 She has spent the past decade leading high-stakes programs and diverse teams across various technical industries.
 Established in 2014, the business has seen exponential growth over the past several years.
 Myisha credits professional and community partnerships for the organization’s early success.

 Her drive for success is fueled by her passion for service through advocacy.
 Myisha is a legislatively appointed Commissioner and Vice Chair of the Nevada Department of Business & Industry’s Commission on Minority Affairs, serves on the National Forum for the Women’s Business Enterprise National Council (WBENC), and Chairs the Business Council for the Las Vegas Urban Chamber of Commerce.